colindouglas/bcsxp/README.md

 `read_bcsxp(path, filetype = "guess")` attempts to guess the type of file based on it's header and path and reads it with the appropriate method.
 By default, it does not attempt to parse the subassays for each assay in an S-file.

 ### Reading an S-File
-`read_bcsxp(path, filetype = "S", include_subassays = FALSE)` reads in a exported ASCII file containing data on samples and controls, typically named "S*yyyymmddn*.BCSXp".
+`read_bcsxp(path, filetype = "S", include_subassays = FALSE)` reads an exported ASCII file containing data on samples and controls, typically named "S*yyyymmddn*.BCSXp".
 It returns a tibble with the following columns:

 * `datetime`: The date and time the assay finished
 * `sample_name`: The name of the sample on the instrument.
 For controls, it is the control lot number